wandb/wandb/hack/http-header-context.md

 # HTTP Header Context

-Use python context manager to set headers and pass to go core.
+Use Python context manager to set headers and pass them to Go core.

 ## Background

-Instead of using environment variable like https://github.com/wandb/wandb/pull/10510/files We want use context manager to set headers so it looks like this:
+Instead of using environment variables like https://github.com/wandb/wandb/pull/10510/files, we want to use a context manager to set headers so it looks like this:

 ```python
 # We can pass other things if we want to